orf/blog-hugo/content/blog/xcat-1.0/index.md

 Turns out it does what you would expect.
 It makes the request.
 So now if you find an exploitable XPath injection flaw you can make arbitrary network requests for any XML-like document you can find.
 If your internal services respond with HTML that parses as XML that's great!
 Or how about if all your Java/.NET configuration files are in XML, storing all those juicy database passwords?
-That's even better!
+That's even better! **We can now read them and download them via any XPath 2.0 injection issue.**

 Other than this the interesting thing is you can use this function to exfiltrate large quantities of data really quickly.
 The specification very nicely includes [an `encode-for-uri` method](https://maxtoroq.github.io/xpath-ref/fn/encode-for-uri.html),